-To guide us in our sustainable materials journey we use a Fiber Ranking that lists all the fibers we use and indicates how sustainable these fibers are, according to existing industry standards.
+To guide us in our responsible materials journey we use a Responsible Materials Ranking that lists all the fibers we use and indicates their environmental impact, according to existing industry standards.
 In order to rank the fibers, we first categorized all fibers we use, as well as the ones we specifically choose not to use.
-The categorization is fully determined by the environmental impact of each fiber.
 To guarantee the most objective and up-to-date ranking tool, the categorization of the fibers is completely based on existing industry tools and scoring mechanisms.
 We included the classification of the Higg Materials Sustainability Index (Higg MSI), the rigorous standards of the Cradle to Cradle Products Innovation Institute, CanopyStyle’s annual Hot Button Ranking and the Preferred Material Benchmark by Textile Exchange.
 The outcome is a living tool, which we will continue to update according to adapted standards and industry debates.

 |Recycled or mostly recycled fibers||Organic, bio-based or compostable fibers||Better than conventional fibers||Conventional fibers||Do not use|

-Recycled cotton: Recycled cotton is produced from post-consumer or post-industrial waste material.
-The use of recycled cotton generates savings on raw materials, water, chemicals and energy and therefore is a great way to decrease environmental impact.
+Recycled cotton: Made from pre-consumer or post-consumer cotton waste.
+By giving discarded resources a new life we save raw materials, water, chemicals and energy.
 The recycled cotton used for our products is certified in accordance with either the Recycled Claim Standard (RCS) or the Global Recycling Standard (GRS).

-Organic Cotton: Organic cotton fibers are free of toxic pesticides and chemical fertilizers.
+Organic Cotton: Made from fibers that are free of toxic pesticides and chemical fertilizers.
 Growing organic cotton helps to improve soil quality, prevents water contamination and conserves biodiversity.
-By choosing organic cotton, we can save up to 60% water comparing to conventional cotton.
 The organic cotton used for our products is certified in accordance with either the Global Organic Textile Standards (GOTS) or the Organic Content Standard (OCS).

-Conventional Cotton: Many people think cotton is inherently good because it is "natural".
-It is a renewable resource, which is good.
-But in reality cotton can have an extremely harmful impact on people and the environment.
-This because conventional cotton cultivation uses a lot of water as well as toxic and polluting chemicals.
-Today, 99% of the cotton used in G-Star RAW’s products is sustainably sourced.
+Conventional Cotton: Conventional cotton can have a harmful impact on people and the environment.
+This because the cultivation requires a lot of water as well as toxic and polluting chemicals.
+Today, over 99% of the cotton used in G-Star RAW’s products is sustainably sourced.

 Unethical Cotton: With unethical cotton practices we mean cotton that is cultivated in circumstances without respect for human rights, any form of forced labor, a lack of healthy and safe working conditions for workers and no or limited environmental protection.
 G-Star RAW prohibits suppliers to source cotton from areas where ethical practices cannot be guaranteed.